particle-iot/example-app-ios/Pods/SparkSetup/README.md

 Usage example app (in Swift) can be found [here](https://www.github.com/spark/spark-setup-ios-example/).
 Example app demonstates - invoking the setup wizard, customizing its UI and using the returned SparkDevice instance once setup wizard completes (delegate).
 Feel free to contribute to the example by submitting pull requests.

+### Reference

+Check out the [Reference in Cocoadocs website](http://cocoadocs.org/docsets/SparkSetup/) or consult the javadoc style comments in `SparkSetupCustomization.h` and `SparkSetupMainController.h` for each public method or property.
+If Spark Device Setup library installation completed successfully - you should be able to press `Esc` to get an auto-complete hints from XCode for each public method or property in the library.

 ## Requirements / limitations

 iOS 7.1+ supported